-The 100-meter high dune provides the perfect arena for dune bashing, sand boarding, and other extreme activities.
+The 100-meter high dune provides the perfect arena for dune bashing, sandboarding, and other extreme activities.
 Not much of a daredevil?
 You can still entertain yourself by watching the adrenaline junkies duke it out.

 The dune’s deep hue, a natural curiosity brought by the high iron oxide content, makes for a mesmerizingly eerie background as you explore this great expanse.

 The drive to this Sheikhdom comes with flashes of majestic deserts, giving way to lush mountains as you enter Hatta.
 A little to the south, you’ll find the delightful Hatta Dam, where calm turquoise waters hug the rugged mountains.

 Beyond offering cool respite, Hatta is also perfect for fans of nature and outdoor activities.
 Selections include mountain biking, hiking, camping, and kayaking through Hatta Lake.

-Mangrove National Park, Abu Dhabi
+5. Mangrove National Park, Abu Dhabi

 Mangrove forests can be found all over UAE, but the closest to Abu Dhabi is the Mangrove National Park, a slice of peace and nature away from the bustling city.

 Modern constructions have ravaged a huge chunk of mangrove population here, bringing a negative ripple effect on the biodiversity that the trees support.

-The water is clear enough to witness life wriggling between the roots, but you can also make a game out of spotting slightly larger animals, such as turtles, blue swimmer crabs, and even dolphins.
+The water is clear enough to witness life wriggling between the roots, but you can also expect to spot larger animals, such as turtles, blue swimmer crabs, and even dolphins!

-The Green Planet, Dubai
+6. The Green Planet, Dubai

 Okay, this is not entirely natural, but you have got to be impressed by the concept: a tropical rainforest contained within a glass box in the middle of a modern metropolis.

-The ambitious project delivers scenes from nature starring lizards, sloths, snakes, birds, and other wildlife that coexist in all five levels of the biodome.
+The ambitious project delivers scenes from nature — lizards, sloths, snakes, birds, and other wildlife that coexist in all five levels of the biodome.

 You get to essentially tour a different ecosystem level by level, observe the animals and even interact with them, as toucan, macaw, and other exotic birds fly among the branches.

-You’ll definitely want to explore the beautiful architecture, eat at the highly acclaimed restaurants, and shop ’til you drop, but make sure to add these beautiful natural attractions in Dubai and Abu Dhabi to your itinerary.
+You’ll definitely want to explore the beautiful architecture, eat at the highly acclaimed restaurants, and shop ’til you drop, but make sure to add these natural attractions in Dubai and Abu Dhabi to your itinerary.